chowden/fullstack-security/README.md

     - `3306` (Mysql)

 1. Atleast 4Gb of available RAM
-1. wget - This is not a native tool on windows but readily available e.g. through [chocolatey](https://chocolatey.org/packages/Wget)
-1. If using a version of Docker for Windows that utilises a VM e.g. docker toolbox, ensure the [Windows Loopback adapter](https://technet.microsoft.com/en-gb/library/cc708322(v=ws.10).aspx) is installed.

-The example file uses docker-compose v2 syntax.

 ## Versions

-All Elastic Stack components are version 6.3.3
+All Elastic Stack components are version 6.2.2.
+THis can be changed in the environment file (see at the bottom)

 ## Architecture